saikeerthana08/ReusableBannersApp/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionalities added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

 - The App is provided with `bannerCardsList`.
 It consists of a list of bannerCardItem objects with the following properties in each bannerCardItem object